Best Slow Cooker Pot Roast with Vegetables

 Thank you to Sprouts Farmers Market for sponsoring this post

 Much of what goes on in my kitchen draws from cultures all over the globe.
-I’ve begun to crave foods I’d never even heard of as a child: spicy Thai-style curries, olive oil-drenched Spanish tortillas, lamb dishes braised in yogurt and turmeric, briney Mediterranean sauces, and Mexican tacos of every stripe.
+These days, the dishes of my childhood are on the back burner (like my best slow cooker pot roast) as I gravitate towards more adventurous shores.
+I crave foods I’d never even heard of as a child, such as spicy Thai curries, olive oil-drenched Spanish tortillas, lamb dishes braised in yogurt and turmeric, briny Mediterranean sauces, and Mexican tacos of every stripe.

-Not last week, though.
-Last week I craved comfort and familiarity.
+That was the case until last week, when all I craved was comfort and familiarity.
 With the devastation of the fires in nearby Napa Valley coming on the heels of so much other grim news, it was hard to do much more than mourn the losses and cook like a madwoman.
 And what I wanted to cook wasn’t cuisine from far off places, but the food of my childhood.

 On Tuesday, I ventured out to stock up on groceries.
-I drove to Sprouts Farmers Market to pick up the fixings for pot roast, something I have never cooked and hadn’t eaten since before I left for college.
-I was delighted to find that Sprouts sells grass fed chuck roast, just the cut needed for a tender pot roast.
+I drove to Sprouts Farmers Market to pick up the fixings for pot roast, something I hadn’t eaten since before I left for college.
+I was delighted to find that Sprouts sells grass fed chuck roast, which is an ideal cut for pot roast.
 When I can find it and it’s affordable, I opt for grass fed beef.
-It’s thought to be better from a nutrition and environmental standpoint, so the fact that Sprouts sells a number of grass fed options is one of the reasons I like to shop there.
+It’s thought to be better from a nutrition and environmental standpoint.
+The fact that Sprouts sells a number of grass fed options is one of the reasons I like to shop there.